juftin/zoo/docs/contributing.md

 hatch env show
 ```

-That above command will tell you that there are five environments that
+That above command will tell you that there are six environments that
 you can use:

 -   `default`